CrayLabs/SmartSim/README.md

 The example below shows how to take a PyTorch model, send it to the Orchestrator, and execute it on data stored within the database.

-Notice that when we set the model in the database, we set the device arguement to **GPU**.
+Notice that when we set the model in the database, we set the device argument to **GPU**.
 By doing this we ensure that execution of the model takes place on a GPU if one is available to the database.